michal-bures/konkr_data/ai-chatter/default.md

 #### Motivation to STOP fighting

-> fighting, not hostile, common enemy
+> suffered damage, not hostile, common enemy
 - We should stop this fight, we have a bigger problem brewing.
 - Our common foe smiles as we fight.
 We should stop this.
 - You sure you want to keep fighting ME?
 - You sure I'm still your biggest problem?

-> fighting, not hostile, stronger
+> suffered damage, not hostile, stronger
 - You should stop messing with me while you still can.
 - This is your chance to back down.

-> fighting, not hostile, similar strength
+> suffered damage, not hostile, similar strength
 - We don't HAVE to fight this out to the bitter end, you know?
 - I'm getting tired of fighting you.
 - You sure you want to keep going at this?